FindMySchool LogoFindMySchool

 When the Kenya Test opened Highworth's doors to gifted students in 1904, the school began a legacy that continues today under Headteacher Duncan Beer, who took the helm in September 2021.
 The school, established as Ashford County School for Girls, relocated to its current Maidstone Road campus in 1928 and has evolved into a selective girls' grammar school with over 1,500 pupils aged 11-18, including boys admitted to the sixth form.

-Ranked 366th in England for GCSE performance (FindMySchool ranking), Highworth sits firmly in the top 10% of schools (top 10% of schools in England).
-At A-level, the school ranks 532nd (FindMySchool ranking), placing it in the top 25% in England (top 25% of schools in England).
+Ranked 347th out of 3,895 schools in England for GCSE academic outcomes (FindMySchool ranking), Highworth sits in roughly the top 9% nationally.
+At A-level, the school ranks 499th out of 2,549 schools for academic outcomes, placing it around the top 20% in England.
 In January 2025, Ofsted inspectors awarded Outstanding grades across all categories: Quality of Education, Behaviour and Attitudes, Personal Development, Leadership and Management, and Sixth Form Provision.
 Pastoral groups are organised into vertical Learning Communities named after female musicians — for example Nina Simone, Clara Schumann, Kiri Te Kanawa, Evelyn Glennie, Jacqueline du Pré, Amy Beach and Vanessa‑Mae.
 This setup ensures students form meaningful relationships across year groups while navigating a challenging academic curriculum.

 The campus itself traces a fascinating architectural journey.
 The original Victorian buildings sit alongside 1950s-60s extensions (including science labs, dining hall, and gymnasium) and contemporary additions.
 The school moves deliberately away from being solely examination-focused, instead cultivating what leaders describe as a community where students are reflective, creative, eager for learning, and aiming to achieve their full potential.